ryryry-3302/ee2026/README.md

 3. `Subtasks` which is meant for personal backup and documentation

 ## Troubleshooting
 There might be some issues where vivado is unable to detect a certain file as a design source.
-The solution I found was to move the file to another location, add a new design source in vivado with the same file name and copy the contents of that file into the new design source in vivado.
+The simplest solution in vivado is to go to `File > Add Sources > Add Files`

 ## REMINDERS
 Remember to pull from main before pushing to prevent any merge conflicts.